 This is way too dark so I turned on my camera flash, I have the light now but I didn’t like the way it looked, notice the harsh shadows.

-Now the only problem is because I am using light from the window behind them their eyes are not very bright and you can barely see the color in them, a quick easy fix for this is to get a piece of white poster board and hold it in front of the child so the light bounces back into their face.
+Now another problem with using light from the window behind them is that their eyes are not very bright and you can barely see the color in them, a quick easy fix for this is to get a piece of white poster board and hold it in front of the child so the light bounces back into their face.

-Now you can see the color of her eyes.
+Now you can see the color of her eyes, but our focus is still not very good.

 The best way to learn about light is to experiment, take photos in different light sources and different angles until you are use to seeing how light affects your photos and how you can add more light to get the look you want.